- Department Information

 Women's Studies explores theoretical and empirical approaches to the study of women across a range of contexts.
 Courses connect academic work with the social and political world outside the University, educate our students about a range of social issues and problems that relate to sexism, racism, classism, heterosexism, and ethnocentrism; and link knowledge, research, teaching, and social activism.
 We immerse students in the discovery and production of knowledge that emerges from multiple perspectives.
 We engage students in the study of gender and the intersection of gender with other substantive categories of analysis and identity, including race, sexuality, class, (dis)ability, and nationality.
 We promote responsible citizenship in a diverse local and global environment.
 We empower students to think more critically about their own lives and to critique social, cultural, and institutional structures, policies and practices.

-Undergraduate courses in Women's Studies ensure that B.A. students receive an interdisciplinary education that bridges theory and practice, and focuses on the intersections of gender, race, class, sexuality, and nationality in all areas of research.
+Undergraduate courses in Women's Studies ensure that students receive an interdisciplinary education that bridges theory and practice, and focuses on the intersections of gender, race, class, sexuality, and nationality in all areas of research.
 Electives in the social sciences, sciences, and humanities increase the interdisciplinary strength of the program.

 - To provide students with the theoretical and methodological tools needed to examine the intersections of gender with other forms of difference and power, such as sexuality, race, class, and nation, in local and transnational contexts